 Our vision could not be more precise for this difficult moment: “To be the haven of strength to those in despair and help them embark on a journey of hope where perseverance coexists with education, truth lives with optimism and healing is the destination.”

 We are here to serve our community; we are here to serve you.
-Please do not hesitate to contact us at 407-382-9079 or by clicking here if there is anything we can do to help you.
+Please do not hesitate to contact us at 407-382-9079 or by contacting us on our website if there is anything we can do to help you.

 With peace and love,